google/trillian/docs/Feature_Implementation_Matrix.md

 It's currently in production use by at least one CT log operator.

 Write throughput of 4-500 entries/s has been observed.

-##### Postgres
-The postgres implementation is currently under development, and is not ready for use.

 ### Monitoring